seanpoyner/gradio-mcp-playground/docs/documentation_updates_summary.md

 - Updated "Last Updated" date to January 10, 2025
 - Added unified dashboard improvements to planned features

-### 4. **UNIFIED_DASHBOARD.md**
+### 4. **Dashboard Architecture Documentation**
-- Already comprehensive, no updates needed
+- Renamed from UNIFIED_DASHBOARD.md to dashboard_architecture.md
+- Moved to docs/ directory for better organization
+- Updated to reflect that the unified dashboard is now the default
-- Serves as the primary reference for unified dashboard features
+- Serves as the primary technical reference for dashboard features

 ## Files Removed